Osimi-Gift/paystack-api/readme.md

 ## Heroku debug logs

-1. Failed build Mongo Atlas error
+Failed build Mongo Atlas error

-Fix - Password field containing irrelevant characters
+- Fix - Password field containing irrelevant characters

+MongooseError: The `uri` parameter to `openUri()` must be a string, got "undefined".
+Make sure the first parameter to `mongoose.connect()` or `mongoose.createConnection()` is a string.

+- Fix - Wrap the uri in double quotes(make it a string)